 The third step: Home practice.
 After we’ve brainstormed and written those sentences and stories, you will take it home, finish your drawings and then tell me all the whacky things that came out of that incredible brain and we will start next session off with a chuckle.
 I’ll have my stamps and stickers ready, I’ll praise your artistic talent, because you should be proud!

 Now does this sound like it will fill that carryover hole in your therapy kit?
-View my newest resource Draw Me Articulation Sentences and Stories and see how you can not only use it to target the sentence and story level, but words and phrases too.
+View Draw Me Articulation Sentences and Stories in my store and see how you can not only use it to target the sentence and story level, but words and phrases too.
 You see, I’m all about flexibility.
-I like to grab something that is easily adaptable and can be used in more ways than one – and it has to be all year round.
-Get the specific details to see just what you can do – my products are always 50% for the first 48 hours so if you’re missing out, sign up to my blog or follow my TpT store.
-Because maybe it’s time you should embrace doing articulation therapy a different way?
+I like to grab something that is easily adaptable and can be used in more ways than one – and it’s great to use all year round.